NOTE: the F770 needs to have Parking Mode enabled which can be found in the Recording Settings. Make sure that "Motion Detection" is enabled.

 The system settings will allow you to customize the way your unit interacts with you.
 You can change its language to a variety of choices from English, to French, to Spanish, to Portuguese and even Mandarin.
 Other settings you can change are the Time, and speed that is recorded on your videos, and the way that the Security LED lights up.
 For the most discreet setup, we would disable the security LED, though it was a nice touch to add the different patterns for the LEDs.

-We've now pretty much covered the whole ThinkWare app, the last bits being the non-configurable bits of information for your unit, the app itself, and the GPS record (which can be reset).
-Other than the GPS that can be reset, these sections only provide you with information on the program and the unit and can be left alone.
+We've pretty much covered the whole Thinkware app, the last bits being the non-configurable bits of information for your unit, the app itself, and the GPS record log (which can be reset).
+Other than the GPS that can be reset, these sections only provide you with information on the app & unit and can be left alone.
+Now that you're familiar with how to operate your Thinkware Dashcam, you are all set install it, and begin protecting your vehicle!